Last updated

 Publisher Translator Notes

 LiveTap a verse to read its publisher commentary directly.
 NET Translator Notes and the NASB study notes surface in a side drawer, loaded a chapter at a time so they appear instantly.
-The source tabs now pulse and auto-scroll to the verse you tapped, so the right note is easier to find.
+The supplementary NASB front-matter articles and appendices now ship with structured paragraphs so they read like the published edition.
+The source tabs pulse and auto-scroll to the verse you tapped, so the right note is easier to find.

 -